+'''

-(tok, (typ-r, yok, ota)) VRA.cov (dat, typ-v) iff (1) typ-r TTA.cov typ-v and (2) yok.(dat, typ-v) = (tt, 'boolean')
+(tok, (typ-r ota)) VRA.cov (cor, typ-v) iff typ-r TTA.cov typ-v

+'''

 In Sec.
 5.3 we have assumed that the relationship ref VRA.cov val must be satisfied in all well-formed states.

 In defining the denotational level of Lingua we shall give our programmers a tool for the creation of covering relations by enriching current relations by new pairs.
 For this sake we assume the existence in our model of a function of enrichment with the following signature: